estradiol and dydrogesterone

 some antibiotics and anti-infectives such as rifampicin and ritonavir

-some medicines with a narrow therapeutic index such as Tacrolimus, cyclosporine A, Fentanyl and Theophylline
+some medicines with a narrow therapeutic index such as Tacrolimus, ciclosporin, Fentanyl

 How to take Femoston-Conti

 Follow all directions given to you by your doctor carefully.

 They may differ from the information contained in this leaflet.